-No. Project TEACH currently only supports PCPs.
-Parents who are concerned about the mental health of their children should encourage their primary care providers to contact Project TEACH for a consultation.
-For more information on how parents can involve their PCP, please refer to our Parent and Family Member Education Card.
+No. Project TEACH currently only supports clinicians.
+Parents or patients with mental health concerns should talk to their primary care providers and encourage them to contact Project TEACH for a consultation.

 The following scenarios may result from a telephone consultation through Project TEACH.